Scarlet-K/final-project/README.md

 ## Upcoming Features
 - Users can mark an entry as a "milestone"
 - Users can see a list of just their "milestones"
-- Users can choose to order their entries from oldest/newest
+- Users can choose to sort their entries from oldest/newest

 ## System Requirements
 - Node.js 10 or higher